Hike at a Glance

 Hattah-Kulkyne National Park lies in typical mallee country with extensive low scrub and open native pine woodland.
 Superbly adapted birds, animals and vegetation thrive in the poor, sandy soils and searing summers.
 The freshwater Hattah Lakes is seasonally filled by creeks connected to the Murray, providing food and shelter for waterbirds and fish.
 These lakes can remain full for up to ten years without flooding, but flooding generally occurs once every two years.
 Camping, walking, bike riding and canoeing are popular here and in the adjoining Murray-Kulkyne Park.

-Looking for hikes and trails in Hattah-Kulkyne National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Hattah-Kulkyne National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit